UncaughtExpectation/WorkerPoolManager/README.md

-# Node.js Worker Pool Management
+# Node.js WorkerPoolManager

-This Node.js application demonstrates the organization and management of child processes, referred to as "workers", within dedicated pools.
+Demonstrates the organization and management of child processes, referred to as "workers", within dedicated pools.
-Unlike the native child-process module in Node.js, this application provides callback handling for these child processes.

-The design facilitates the clear definition and grouping of processes based on specific requirements.
-The architecture is built for extensibility, making it easy to add new workers and expand core functionalities.

-When a task is dispatched to a given worker pool, the worker manager allocates it to the worker with the fewest active tasks, ensuring load balancing.
+Provides callback handling and load balancing

 For testing and simulating worker load distribution, two HTTP endpoints are included.
 Each endpoint triggers workloads in different worker pools.